Ian-Ennis/Ian-Ennis/README.md

 I've always appreciated the value of a good video game since playing old 90's mac games, like the Heroes of Might and Magic series.
 (Thank you, New World Computing).
 Ambrosia Software, a now-relic of the past, also created a wonderfully-brilliant series of games called Escape Velocity, which inspired my Sigma Shipyards app below and is shown along with my other projects!
 So come have a look.

+➢ Evocation Station | Current project currently in development.
+Users can craft "Evocations" using pre-supplied materials or by uploading their own images, sounds, and text to create evocative posts.
+Uses Rails ActiveStorage for file transers and storage.

 ➢ [Sigma Shipyards](https://github.com/Ian-Ennis/sigma_shipyards) | Game-focused spaceship builder with the purpose of guiding users through a journey in sci-fi space retro-futurism.